pchiorean/Indentz/docs/README.md

 <small>_**Defaults and cleanup.**_</small>

 #### **`DefaultPrefs.jsx`**
 Sets some preferences for the active document.
-You should customize them to your workflow by editing the script.
+You should customize them to your workflow by editing the script (unfortunately the preferences are scattered in so many places that it's difficult to guide you).

-_Note:_ Many scripts in this collection assume these settings as defaults because they suit my environment – the scripts are rather minimalist, without sophisticated error-catching; this means that it is possible, for example, to try to scale a locked object (or guide) and the script will fail (see **Prevent Selection of Locked Objects**).
+_Note:_ Many scripts in this collection assume these settings as defaults because they suit my environment – e.g., is possible to try to scale a locked object (or guide) and the script will fail (see **Prevent Selection of Locked Objects**).

 <details><summary><strong>Click here for details</strong></summary>